ZONGFORDS/AI-Content-Disclaimers/README.md

 ## AI Content Disclaimers

 As an AI developer and contributor to the AI community, I maintain this repository with transparency about AI usage and a commitment to ethical AI practices.
-This repository contains content created with AI assistance, primarily for educational purposes.
+This repository is an acknowledgment of some content being created with AI assistance, primarily for educational purposes.

 ### How AI is Used in This Repository